nils-mathieu/ldtk/README.md

 ### Mute

-When **LDTK_ACTION** is `"mute"`, LDTK hijacks libc's `write` function and make it return 1 inconditionally, ensuring that nothing is ever displayed to the standard input (or in any other file, for that matter).
+When **LDTK_ACTION** is `"mute"`, LDTK hijacks libc's `write` function and make it do nothing for file descriptors 1 and 2 (standard output and standard error), ensuring that nothing is ever displayed to the terminal.

+Writing to files is intentionally preserved, however.

 Example: